New Galilee, Pennsylvania: The New Galilee Church of the Nazarene

 In the summer of 1907 the Reverend C. A. Imhoff, a regional evangelist, came to New Galilee and held a revival meeting in the Wesleyan-Holiness tradition.
 Afterwards, a small congregation of about thirty-five people was organized and began meeting in a local hall.
 A lot was soon donated on Washington Avenue and a small church was erected and then dedicated on the weekend of January 25–26, 1908.
-The Reverend C. N. Cain served as the first pastor of the Pentecostal Church of the Nazarene of New Galilee, although the word "Pentacostal" was dropped in 1919.
+The Reverend C. N. Cain served as the first pastor of the Pentecostal Church of the Nazarene of New Galilee, the word "Pentecostal" was dropped in 1919.
 The church has been remodeled and expanded over the years and is still in service today.

 The New Galilee Church of the Nazarene hosts an original passion play, "God With Us".
 God With Us was a ministry began in 2008 and depicts the suffering and resurrection of Jesus Christ.
 Originally the church held four performances, free of admission, attracting around 300 people.
 As of 2015, the church has 11 performances planned.